swannodette/baduk/_posts/2016-08-06-us-go-congress-day7.markdown

 Awards were announced, songs were sung, poems read, signed boards and bowls auctioned, and the amazing volunteers that made the event possible received a standing ovation.
-On the way out I saw the Korean pros lining up for photo so I snapped one myself.
+On the way out I saw the Korean pros lining up for a photo so I snapped one myself.

 Nate was up a for an evening of celebration now that we didn't have an Open game looming in our future.
 Jonathan Hop was game also and so was